sharedcare/OpenRA-Bot/README.md

 - Windows 10/11
 - Python 3.8+
-- Built OpenRA solution (this repo).
+- Copy `OpenRAApiBridge.cs` to your OpenRA Project\OpenRA.Mods.Common\OpenRAApiBridge.cs Built OpenRA solution.
 Use Visual Studio 2022 or `dotnet` to build, then run `OpenRA.WindowsLauncher` and select the RA mod.

 ### Enable the Python RL bot in RA